Malcolm Lowry: United States, Mexico, Canada

 After an estrangement, Lowry followed Jan to New York City where, almost incoherent after an alcohol-induced breakdown, he checked into Bellevue Psychiatric Hospital in 1936 – experiences which later became the basis of his novella Lunar Caustic.
 When the authorities began to take notice of him, he fled to avoid deportation and then went to Hollywood, where he tried screenwriting.
 At about that time he began writing Under the Volcano.
 Lowry and Jan moved to Mexico, arriving in the city of Cuernavaca on 2 November 1936, the Day of the Dead, in a final attempt to salvage their marriage.
 Lowry continued to drink heavily, though he also devoted more energy to his writing.

 The effort to save their marriage failed.
 Jan saw that he wanted a mother figure, and she did not want to mother him.
 She then ran off with another man in late 1937.
 Alone in Oaxaca, Lowry entered into another period of dark alcoholic excess, culminating in his deportation from Mexico in the summer of 1938.
 His family put him up at the Hotel Normandie in Los Angeles where he continued working on his novel and met his second wife, the actress and writer Margerie Bonner.
 His father sent his rent checks directly to the Normandie's hotel manager.

 In August Lowry moved to Vancouver, leaving his manuscript behind.
 Later, Margerie moved up to Vancouver, bringing his manuscript, and the following year they married.
 At first, they lived in an attic apartment in the city.
 When World War II broke out, Lowry tried to enlist but was rejected.
 Correspondence between Lowry and Governor-General of Canada Lord Tweedsmuir (better known as the writer John Buchan) during this time resulted in Lowry's writing several articles for the Vancouver newspaper The Province.
 The couple lived and wrote in a squatter's shack on the beach near the community of Dollarton, north of Vancouver.
 In 1944, the beach shack was destroyed by a fire, and Lowry was injured in his efforts to save manuscripts.

-Margerie was a positive influence, editing Lowry's work skillfully and making sure that he ate as well as drank (she drank, too).
+Margerie was a positive influence, editing Lowry's work skilfully and making sure that he ate as well as drank (she drank, too).
 The couple traveled to Europe, America and the Caribbean, and while Lowry continued to drink heavily, this seems to have been a relatively peaceful and productive period.
 It lasted until 1954, when a final nomadic period ensued, embracing New York, London and other places.
 During their travels to Europe, Lowry twice attempted to strangle Margerie.

 He lived in Canada for much of his active writing career and is thus also considered a significant figure in Canadian literature.
 He won the Governor General's Award for English-language fiction in 1961 for his posthumous collection Hear Us O Lord from Heaven Thy Dwelling Place.